wieringen/firebase-sso-tenants/README.md

 ## Expected behavior

-When using sign in with pop-up an a Google Auth provider. show the correct tenant
+SSO users should be created in the tenant that is specified.

 ## Actual behavior

-Only users on the "default" tenant is being shown
+SSO users are always created in the default tenant.